GrapesWikipedia/UsurpedScripts/README.md

 Ideal or whatever, but it's worked so far :-).
 The steps I've been going through Are as follows.
 * Get a collection of domains that could plausibly be usurped
-* Paste those into a file called redirectsToCheck.txt
+* Paste those into a file called `redirectsToCheck.txt`
-* Run the function getNewRedirects()
+* Run the function `getNewRedirects()`
-* Take the contents of the created file "allRedirects.txt" and paste them into a file called toCheck.txt
+* Take the contents of the created file `allRedirects.txt` and paste them into a file called `toCheck.txt`
-* Run the function checkToCheckOnWiki()
+* Run the function `checkToCheckOnWiki()`
-* Paste what that function printed out into a file called domainsOnWikiToPreProcess.txt
+* Paste what that function printed out into a file called `domainsOnWikiToPreProcess.txt`
-* Manually check the ones in domainsThatHaveSketch.txt and domainsWhichAreLessClear.txt
+* Manually check the ones in `domainsThatHaveSketch.txt` and `domainsWhichAreLessClear.txt`
-    * I've been using openTabs() to more quickly open tabs and lets me simply just glance At the page to see if it's indeed usurped or not.
+    * I've been using `openTabs()` to more quickly open tabs and lets me simply just glance At the page to see if it's indeed usurped or not.
-* Once you have done all that, paste in the contents of toCheck.txt into alreadyChecked.txt Since they have, after all, now been checked.
+* Once you have done all that, paste in the contents of `toCheck.txt` into `alreadyChecked.txt` Since they have, after all, now been checked.

 ## Dunno, a note??
-One collection of domains that could plausibly be usurped is alreadyChecked.txt, which I on occasion run through the steps above and frequently the various redirect links Shift and I find some more domains to check.
+One collection of domains that could plausibly be usurped is `alreadyChecked.txt`, which I on occasion run through the steps above and frequently the various redirect links Shift and I find some more domains to check.
 You can do that too.